-- Authorizes servicemembers without dependents who live in military unaccompanied housing to be paid higher rates of the Partial Basic Allowance for Housing than the rates otherwise authorized. - Authorizes servicemembers who are below the grade of E-6 without dependents who are assigned to sea duty to be paid a Basic Allowance for Housing. - Authorizes free high-speed internet access and wireless network connections to be provided to servicemembers who reside in unaccompanied housing within the United States. - Authorizes increased funding to repair and improve enlisted barracks across the services. - Authorizes military officers to opt out of consideration for promotion, without penalty, due to long initial training pipelines. - Authorizes promotion boards to recommend for promotion more than 95 percent of nurse officers eligible for promotion to major or lieutenant commander. - Establishes the position of the Vice Chief of Space Operations, who will serve in the grade of general. - Authorizes military officers to transfer from the Selected Reserve to the Inactive National Guard. - Directs assessments of reserve component talent management and officer performance evaluations, including a review of the military services' ability to provide timely, fair, and accurate evaluations for reserve component officers. - Key Military Justice Amendments: - Amends the Uniform Code of Military Justice (UCMJ) to expand the authority of special trial counsel to exercise jurisdiction over offenses that occurred prior to December 28, 2023, including the new punitive offense of sexual harassment. - Amends the UCMJ to require a determination that admissible evidence is sufficient to obtain and sustain a conviction before a charge can be referred for trial.
+- Authorizes servicemembers who are below the grade of E-6 without dependents who are assigned to sea duty to be paid a Basic Allowance for Housing. - Authorizes free high-speed internet access and wireless network connections to be provided to servicemembers who reside in unaccompanied housing within the United States. - Requires reimbursement of expenses for members of the Reserve Component who travel to attend inactive-duty training and muster duty. - Authorizes increased funding to repair and improve enlisted barracks across the services. - Authorizes military officers to opt out of consideration for promotion, without penalty, due to long initial training pipelines. - Authorizes promotion boards to recommend for promotion more than 95 percent of nurse officers eligible for promotion to major or lieutenant commander. - Establishes the position of the Vice Chief of Space Operations, who will serve in the grade of general. - Key Military Justice Amendments: - Amends the Uniform Code of Military Justice (UCMJ) to expand the authority of special trial counsel to exercise jurisdiction over offenses that occurred prior to December 28, 2023, including the new punitive offense of sexual harassment. - Requires the Defense Advisory Committee on Investigation, Prosecution, and Defense of Sexual Assault in the Armed Forces (DACIPAD) to review how states investigate and prosecute allegations of sexual assault with a National Guard nexus. - Extends the DACIPAD for an additional five years. - Establishes a 10-year term limit for appellate civilian judges of the Court of Military Commission Review. - Requires all newly commissioned officers of the Armed Forces to receive training on the Constitution, to include instruction on civilian control of the military.

-- Requires the Defense Advisory Committee on Investigation, Prosecution, and Defense of Sexual Assault in the Armed Forces (DACIPAD) to review how states investigate and prosecute allegations of sexual assault with a National Guard nexus. - Extends the DACIPAD for an additional five years. - Authorizes the military departments to provide payments to victims of designated offenses under the UCMJ for unreimbursed expenses directly related to the harm suffered as the result of being victimized, including health care expenses, travel expenses, and expenses for property damage or loss. - Establishes a 10-year term limit for appellate civilian judges of the Court of Military Commission Review. - Requires all newly commissioned officers of the Armed Forces to receive training on the Constitution, to include instruction on civilian control of the military. - Establishes the Commission on Quality of Life for the All-Volunteer Armed Force to assess quality of life considerations for the military and civilian workforces. - Directs a report on Air Force security forces personnel assignments so as to not isolate such personnel to specific duty locations, particularly intercontinental ballistic missile bases, in a manner that negatively impacts morale, career advancement, retention, or mission effectiveness.
+- Directs a report on Air Force security forces personnel assignments so as to not isolate such personnel to specific duty locations, particularly intercontinental ballistic missile bases, in a manner that negatively impacts morale, career advancement, retention, or mission effectiveness. - Expands military recruiter physical access to school campuses.